AguaClara/Fluoride-Auto/Spring 2019/Report Draft 1.md

 After creating the adsorption model, the team observed a significant difference in the fluoride probe readings for tap water versus the readings in deionized water.
 The findings suggested that the amount of fluoride ions in tap water is actually higher than the readings from the fluoride probe state.
 Therefore, the team deemed the adsorption model to be inaccurate and planned to revise it, taking this discrepancy into consideration.

 In the Spring 2018 semester, experiments were conducted with a new fluoride probe, which measured the effluent concentrations of fluoride after treatment with different concentrations of PACl.
 When a new probe was used, the difference in voltage readings between tap and DI water turned out to be negligible; therefore, it was concluded that the discrepancy last semester may have been caused by a probe issue.
-The results are summarized in the table below. **[Refer to the table as Figure 2 so it's more clear what you're talking about.]**
+The results are summarized in Figure 2. **[Refer to the table as Figure 2 so it's more clear what you're talking about.]**

 <div style = "text-align:center">
 <img